AppPETs/developer-guidelines/Introduction.md

 ## Document Structure
 The guideline is separated in a number of steps which are usually taken into account during application development.
-Some guidelines use a different wording, but the process should look familiar or should at least  be easy to adopt
+Some guidelines use a different wording, but the process should look familiar or should at least be easy to adopt.
-.

 ![Application Development Lifecycle](figures/applifecycle.svg)